Milwaukee, WI

 TIA's Taxpayer Burden™ measurement incorporates all assets and liabilities, including retirement obligations.

-Milwaukee's reported net position is inflated by $236.8 million, largely because the city defers recognizing losses incurred when retirement liabilities increase.
+Milwaukee's reported net position is understated by $732 million, largely because the city defers recognizing gains resulting from decreases in retirement liabilities.

 Prior Years' TIA Data